Simon25772/Simon25772.github.io/_pages/about.md

 I am a postgraduate student in the Department of Computer Science and Technology at Tsinghua University.

+I graduated from the Department of Computer Science and Technology of Chengdu University of Technology with a bachelor's degree.

 ## What am I concentrating on?

 - [Open source project ndarray-layout](https://github.com/Simon25772/ndarray-layout);